Students at Risk

 - we must acknowledge students varying levels of ability to understand the relationship between rights and responsibilities.

 - Students with disabilities have behaviour measured in the context of their Negotiated Education Plan.

 - Any behaviour management strategies highlighted in the Negotiated Education Plan which differ from those described from the whole school are negotiated with parents, care givers, support services and relevant agencies.
 These strategies are clearly communicated so they can be consistently applied by staff managing the student.

-- Information from the shared with all teachers.
+- Information from the student learning plan is shared with all teachers and support staff’

 External consultants visit Kangaroo Island to provide specialist support to parents, staff and students with disabilities.
 They work directly with students, and meet with staff and parents.
 Some are Education Department personnel from Student Support Services at Noarlunga, including Speech Pathologists, Educational Psychologists, and Hearing Impairment and Behaviour Management consultants.
 Support services also provide a Special Educator, an experienced person who takes a general role, helping in whichever way is most useful.
 Other support, according to individual needs, is accessed through external organisations.
 Private consultants are also sometimes employed.

 Useful Web Sites

 SPELD SA (Dyslexia and Specific Learning Difficulties Association of SA)

 Nationally Consistent Collection of Data on School Students with Disability